postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 There are several controls you can use to limit, organize, and investigate traffic as it is captured:

+* Select the name **Proxy debug session** and enter another name to change the window name.
 * The **Configure incoming requests** controls at the top of the window enable you to limit captured traffic.
 Select items from **Methods**, **Status Codes**, **Resources**, and **URL** to limit the traffic.
 These controls are similar to the ones you set initially in Step 2 above, but they limit what is being captured, instead of what is going through the proxy.
 * You can select or unselect **Save Responses for Requests** and **Capture Cookies** to toggle if responses or cookies are collected.
 * Select the **Requests** tab to view incoming requests and responses, or **Cookies** to see captured cookies.